mthaler/filmography/README.md

 # filmography
-A visualization of some famous actors or actors that act in movies I have seens.
+A visualization of some famous actors or actors that act in movies I have seen.